ORCA®-Flash4.0 LT3 Digital CMOS camera

 It is equipped with a high level of performance required for fluorescence imaging such as life science applications, and can be used not only for basic research applications but also for integration into various types of equipment.

-ORCA is registered trademark of Hamamatsu Photonics K.K.
+ORCA is a registered trademark of Hamamatsu Photonics K.K.
 (China, EU, Japan, UK, USA).

 The graph below compares the readout noise distribution with the Gen II BSI camera* and shows that the ORCA-Flash4.0 LT3 has more pixels with smaller readout noise.